Jury in trial of Rajaratnam's brother hears of insider's tips

-NEW YORK (Reuters) - A former Intel Corp (INTC.O) executive on Tuesday, testifying in the insider trading trial of Rengan Rajaratnam, told jurors how he leaked details of a major deal to the former Galleon Group portfolio manager’s brother, Raj Rajaratnam.
+NEW YORK, June 24 (Reuters) - A former Intel Corp executive on Tuesday, testifying in the insider trading trial of Rengan Rajaratnam, told jurors how he leaked details of a major deal to the former Galleon Group portfolio manager’s brother, Raj Rajaratnam.

 The testimony by Rajiv Goel, a former friend of Raj Rajaratnam, marked the first time jurors heard directly from an individual who prosecutors say provided illegal tips to the onetime hedge fund billionaire, who in turn allegedly passed the information to his younger brother.